Ribbed Hand Warmers

 If you’re a careful reader of the Purl Bee, you may have noticed by now what a big fan I am of hand warmers.
 I love how practical they are (no holding dirty mittens between your teeth while you fish around for keys); I love how fast they are to make (you just can’t say that about too many knitted things!); I love how flattering they are on everybody‘s hands; and, for all these reasons, I love how perfectly suitable they are as gifts (I’m remembering recent recipients: friend Claudia has a pair, so do aunt Bretta, cousin Katie, and sister-in-law Jen.).

 Ever since Joelle made the Log Cabin Baby Blanket for her new niece out of Anzula’s Squishy, I have been really anxious to give it a try.
 Joelle is a tough customer when it comes to yarn, so her rave reviews of this one set my expectations high.
 I was not disappointed!
-This is a seriously pleasurable yarn to knit with, maybe because of the 10% cashmere, or the lofty spin, or the super high quality merino, or the generous 385 yards per skein, or because of all those things plus some magical ingredient.
-Add to its luxurious feel the beautifully hand dyed palette of sophisticated, quirky colors, and I’ve got a new favorite yarn!
+This is a seriously pleasurable yarn to knit with, maybe because of the 10% cashmere, the lofty spin, the super high-quality merino, or the generous 385 yards per skein, or because of all those things plus some magical ingredient.
+Add to its luxurious feel the beautifully hand-dyed palette of sophisticated, quirky colors, and I’ve got a new favorite yarn!

 - 1 skein of Anzula’s Squishy, 80% Superwash Merino, 10% Cashmere, 10% Nylon.
 Each skein is 385 yards/ 100 grams; approximately 190 yards required.
 We used the color Plum.
 (NOTE: One skein is enough for at least 2 pairs of hand warmers.)